Curse of Lono: History

 In May 2018, the band was the subject of a documentary short called Somewhere In Their Heads directed by Gregg Houston.
 The film chronicled the making of their second studio album (As I Fell) which was recorded at both Flesh & Bone in Hackney, London and Rancho V in Joshua Tree, California.
 The group released their first single off the album, "Valentine," that same month.
 The short film again made the rounds at various festivals, earning the Best Documentary Short Award at the Hollywood Sun Awards, the Feel the Reel International Film Festival in Glasgow, the LA Edge Film Festival, and numerous others.
 Early in the year, Curse of Lono toured with Steve Earle and Southside Johnny and the Asbury Jukes, and went on their first UK headlining tour.
 As I Fell was released in August 2018, and the band went on a mini-tour of Scandinavia with David Ramirez followed by a second UK headline tour in November in support.
 The album peaked at number 10 on the Official Americana Albums Chart and at number 15 on the Official Independent Album Breakers Chart.

-In January 2019, the group was awarded the Bob Harris Emerging Artist Award at the UK Americana Awards at Hackney Empire.
+In January 2019, the band was awarded the Bob Harris Emerging Artist Award at the UK Americana Awards at Hackney Empire.
 The group also performed at South by Southwest in March 2019.
 For Record Store Day on 13 April 2019, the group released the live album 4am and Counting which was produced by Liam Watson at Toe Rag Studios.
 The album features "mellow, rootsier" versions of tracks off the band's first two albums.
 In May 2019, Curse Of Lono embarked on a 12-date tour of the UK with Samantha Fish.

+In 2021, Curse of Lono released their third studio album, People In Cars.
+John Apice of Americana Highways praised the record, noting that several tracks require deep immersion and may not fully resonate upon the first listen.
+While he highlighted the expressive lyricism, he expressed disapproval of the album cover, finding it incongruous with the music.